Close Alert Banner

 Operating licensed child care

-The Ministry of Education looks after licensing new child care centres.
-You can find information about licensing a new child care centre on the Ministry of Education website.
+The Ministry of Education looks after licensing new child care programs.

 The Region of Durham Children's Services Division (CSD) is the service system manager for child care in Durham Region.
 We look after system planning to make sure families have access to affordable, quality child care spaces across Durham Region.
 This includes oversight of the Canada-wide Early Learning and Child Care (CWELCC) System and Fee Subsidy (subsidized) child care spaces.
-All licensed child care operators are eligible to apply for enrolment into the CWELCC system.
+Licensed child care operators are eligible to apply for enrolment into the CWELCC system.
+Approval for CWELCC funding is granted based on alignment with the Region of Durham, Children's Services expansion plan for directed growth and the availability of funding supporting annual space targets for expansion as outlined by the Ministry of Education.
 To be able to offer fee subsidy spaces, licensed child care operators must enter into a purchase of service agreement with CSD by completing the Purchase of Service - Fee Subsidy application process.

 All staff working in licensed child care in Durham Region may access professional learning opportunities through Resources for Child Care Professionals.
 Licensed child care centres are able to seek access to Special Needs Resourcing agency support to help create inclusive child care environments for children with special needs and concerns in child care.